Boom Fantasy promo code CBSSPORTS: Get up to $100 back for Week 1 NFL picks, Chiefs vs. Chargers

 (picks via SportsLine's computer model unless otherwise noted)

-Over the span of five games at home, Johnston has gone under his receptions market four times.
-The model is projecting just 1.4 receptions against the Chiefs.
-Combine picks for a parlay on Boom Fantasy for a potential payout of 4.66x.
+With five instances of overs recorded across the last five games at home, Jeudy maintains an impressive average of 87.8 receiving yards per game during that span.
+The model projects that he'll have 81.2 yards against the Bengals on Sunday.
+Combine picks for a parlay on Boom Fantasy for a potential payout of 6.22x.

 With football season now here, the SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Boom Fantasy.
 You can also get NFL props and picks from some of SportsLine's top NFL experts like Adam Silverstein, who went 84-53-4 (+2577) on his last 141 NFL against the spread picks.